-US Military Drills During Sri Lanka Easter Bombings
+US Military Exercises During Sri Lanka Easter Bombings

-second phase, joint countries' naval personnel conducted underwater diving sessions and small boat maneuvers.
+In the second phase, joint countries' naval personnel conducted underwater diving sessions and small boat maneuvers.

 Community welfare outreach also included sports and social activities.
 US Navy Seabees assisted Sri Lankan civil engineers